-Short Bytes: Using simple hacks, a hacker can know about your personal unauthorized information which you might not want to reveal.
-Knowing about these common hacking techniques like phishing, DDoS, clickjacking etc. could come handy for your personal safety.
+Using simple hacks, a hacker can learn about your personal unauthorized information which you might not want to reveal.
+Knowing about these common hacking techniques like phishing, DDoS, clickjacking, etc., could come in handy for your personal safety.

 8. Waterhole attacks

 If you are a big fan of Discovery or National Geographic channels, you could relate easily with the waterhole attacks.
 To poison a place, in this case, the hacker hits the most accessible physical point of the victim.

 For example, if the source of a river is poisoned, it will hit the entire stretch of animals during summer.
 In the same way, hackers target the most accessed physical location to attack the victim.
 That point could be a coffee shop, a cafeteria, etc.

 Once the hacker is aware of your timings, they can use this type of attack to create a fake Wi-Fi access point.
 Using this they can modify your most visited website to redirect them to you to get your personal information.
 As this attack collects information on a user from a specific place, detecting the attacker is even harder.
 One of the best ways to protect yourself again such types of hacking attacks is to follow basic security practices and keep your software/OS updated.